Domestic and home research

-The stats above are taken from My Voice and Understanding Society, which both provide information on the domestic and home life of blind and partially sighted people, including information on co-habitants, the types of support and help required, and carer responsibilities.
+The stats above are taken from My Voice and Understanding Society, which provide information on the domestic and home life of blind and partially sighted people, including information on co-habitants, the types of support and help required, and carer responsibilities.
 Further research on this topic can be found below.

 This briefing paper considers the evidence concerning the number and cost of falls attributed to partial sightedness and blindness.
 Published 2011.